Help someone nearby.

-AidPoint is the network society needs — and you can be part of it.
+AidPoint, where the will of society meets the needs of the citizen.
 Join us and help build the safety network in your area.

 • Valuable even when it’s not used — feel safer because it exists